The Supplemental Nutrition Assistance Program (SNAP, or Link) helps individuals and families purchase groceries.

 - A lawful permanent resident over the age of 18 (green card holder) with legal status for 5+ years, a military connection, 40 qualifying work quarters, or a disability

-- A Cuban or Haitian entrant
+- Certain Cuban or Haitian entrants

 If you are eligible for SNAP, you can apply for yourself even if others in your household are not eligible because of their immigration status.